SimonAsaert/ZellaBackground/People.md

 Chu would be the one who had Zella promoted to a team-lead position, as Chu's own position was rising in the ranks with her own efficiencies and the success of her teams.
 She would remain zealously devout to working for Beldorion, but never sharing why.

 When the assault on Gabboweth began, she was one of the higher-ups who were evacuated.
-Her shuttle with many others disappearing before the first mandalorian vessel was in the area.
+Her shuttle with many others disappearing before the first Mandalorian vessel was in the area.

 </details>